 - Unless otherwise stated all of the above objectives and requirements are mandatory for completion of the HIV Primary Care Track.

 - Meet all core FM residency requirements as detailed by the residency program

 - Maintain a weekly longitudinal HIV clinic for at least 1 year.
-Residents will be expected to assume responsibility for high quality and comprehensive HIV primary care for their patient panel.
-It will be expected that any absences from clinic are brought to the attention of the track director in advance.
+Residents will be expected to assume responsibility for high-quality and comprehensive HIV primary care for their patient panel.
+It will be expected that any absences from the clinic are brought to the attention of the track director in advance.

 How to Apply